-Allergan has been a market leading silicone breast implant supplier for years.
-However, recently it faced the need to withdraw further sales of it’s entire textured range of implants.
+Allergan was a market leading silicone breast implant supplier for years.
+But in July 2019 it needed to withdraw further sales of it’s entire textured range of implants.
 It is a global pharmaceutical leader who acquired Inamed breast implants in 2006.
 Inamed in turn had previously acquired McGhan implants in 1986.
 The Allergan (Inamed or McGhan) silicone breast implant type typically used in Europe were the roughly textured type, which is termed “Biocell”.
 The gel inside the implant is cohesive and depending on the type of implant it may be very firm (as in the anatomical range), intermediate (in the anatomical and round) or their softest gel (just in the round).
 Allergan were widely regarded by a significant number of surgeons as having the best range of implants until restrictions in December 2018 and then the recall of their textured range from the market by the FDA in July 2019.
 Patients who already have the implants are reassuringly advised by the FDA that they do not need to have them removed, something reiterated across the world by other regulators, including the MHRA in the UK.
-The smooth shell implants remain some of the very best on the market and are still very widely used.
+The smooth shell implants remain available on the market and are still very widely used.
 Read more about the Allergan implants here.

 These implants are currently unavailable – see here for further details